Water wheel: Late medieval Europe

-Economic influence

 By the 11th century there were parts of Europe where the exploitation of water was commonplace.
 The water wheel is understood to have actively shaped and forever changed the outlook of Westerners.
 Europe began to transit from human and animal muscle labor towards mechanical labor with the advent of the water wheel.
 Medievalist Lynn White Jr. contended that the spread of inanimate power sources was eloquent testimony to the emergence of the West of a new attitude toward, power, work, nature, and above all else technology.

 Harnessing water-power enabled gains in agricultural productivity, food surpluses and the large scale urbanization starting in the 11th century.
 The usefulness of water power motivated European experiments with other power sources, such as wind and tidal mills.
 Waterwheels influenced the construction of cities, more specifically canals.
 The techniques that developed during this early period such as stream jamming and the building of canals, put Europe on a hydraulically focused path, for instance water supply and irrigation technology was combined to modify supply power of the wheel.
-Illustrating the extent to which there was a great degree of technological innovation that met the growing needs of the feudal state.

-Applications of the water wheel

 The water mill was used for grinding grain, producing flour for bread, malt for beer, or coarse meal for porridge.
-Hammermills used the wheel to operate hammers.
-One type was fulling mill, which was used for cloth making.
-The trip hammer was also used for making wrought iron and for working iron into useful shapes, an activity that was otherwise labour-intensive.
-The water wheel was also used in papermaking, beating material to a pulp.
-In the 13th century water mills used for hammering throughout Europe improved the productivity of early steel manufacturing.
-Along with the mastery of gunpowder, waterpower provided European countries worldwide military leadership from the 15th century.

-17th- and 18th-century Europe